iron-fish/ironfish/CONTRIBUTING.md

 ## Testing

-You can run the entire test suite by running `yarn test` on our TypeScript codebase.
+For our TypeScript codebase, you can run the entire test suite using `yarn test` in the root directory.

-You can run the test suite by entering the command `cargo-test` for each package (`ironfish-rust` or `ironfish-wasm`) within our Rust codebase.
+For our Rust codebase, you can run the test suites for each project by running `cargo test` in the project directory.

 ## Continuous integration